onthegomap/planetiler/PLANET.md

 # Generating a Map of the World

-To generate a map of the world using the built-in [basemap profile](planetiler-basemap), you will need a machine with Java 16 or later installed and at least 10x as much disk space and at least 0.5x as much RAM as the `planet.osm.pbf` file you start from.
+To generate a map of the world using the built-in [OpenMapTiles profile](planetiler-openmaptiles), you will need a machine with
+Java 16 or later installed and at least 10x as much disk space and at least 0.5x as much RAM as the `planet.osm.pbf` file you start from.
 All testing has been done using Digital Ocean droplets with dedicated vCPUs ([referral link](https://m.do.co/c/a947e99aab25)) and OpenJDK 17 installed through `apt`.
 Planetiler splits work